eburghar/gil/README.md

   redirect-port: 8888
 ```

-You need to define a new OAuth application inside your Gitlab instance (at `/ admin/applications`)
+You need to define a new OAuth application inside your GitLab instance (at `/ admin/applications`)
 with an `api` scope and `http://localhost:8888` as the redirect URI (change to match `redirect-port`
-in config file) and copy the id and secret to the configuration file.
+in config file) and copy the ID and secret to the configuration file.

 On successful login, the short-lived token is saved under the cache directory to speedup consecutive
 command invocations unless you specified `--no-cache`.
 When expired it is renewed automatically
-by folowing the oidc authentication flow, without requesting a password if your browser is still
+by following the OIDC authentication flow, without requesting a password if your browser is still
-connected to Gitlab.
+connected to GitLab.

 ---